claramoreirag/FEUP-ESOF/Development-Report.md

 # openCX-T7G3 ESOF Teas Development Report

-Welcome to the documentation pages of the Schedule IT of **openCX**!
+Welcome to the documentation view of the Schedule IT of **openCX**!

 - Business modeling
   - [Product Vision](#Product-Vision)